Cheapest ways to watch football on TV 2022

 If you're a slightly more casual football fan, or you only fancy paying to watch your own team play, you might be better off buying NOW passes as and when you want to watch Sky Sports.

-While some of these prices may seem a little steep, there are loads of ways to get discounts on NOW memberships – just check out our guide to the best streaming sites in the UK.
+While some of these prices may seem a little steep, there are loads of ways to get discounts on NOW memberships.
+Make sure to check our guide to the best streaming sites in the UK.

 Watch Sky Sports for free on Sky channels

-Every now and again, Sky will decide to double up and show a game on Sky One as well as Sky Sports.
-This only tends to happen on special occasions (like the first game of the season, or during the festive period), but Sky One has usually got at least a couple of games each season.
+In the past, Sky would sometimes double up and show a game on Sky One as well as Sky Sports.
+While this only used to happen on special occasions (like the first game of the season, or during the festive period), Sky One usually got at least a couple of games each season.

-Often these games will also be broadcast on Pick – a channel available on Freeview, which was also used to show some Sky Sports matches for free when fans weren't allowed into stadiums.
+Often these games will also be broadcast on Pick.
+This channel is available on Freeview, which was also used to show some Sky Sports matches for free when fans weren't allowed into stadiums.
 However, this isn't always the case, so how can you watch Sky channels at a cut price?

 Well, if you're ever lucky enough to have one of your team's games selected for Sky Max/Showcase coverage, or you just fancy watching whichever fixture they go for, you could make a significant saving by buying a different type of NOW membership.

-Sky Max and Sky Showcase are both included in a NOW Entertainment Membership, and although these are only available in monthly form, the RRP is a pretty reasonable £9.99 a month – the same price as a Sky Sports Day Pass, but with 29 extra days thrown in too.
+Sky Max and Sky Showcase are both included in a NOW Entertainment Membership.
+Even in its monthly form, the membership RRP is a pretty reasonable £9.99 a month.
+This is cheaper than the Sky Sports Day Pass, plus an extra 29 days thrown in.
+And with the six-month saver membership, you can get it for £6.99 a month.

 How to watch football on Amazon Prime for free

-The 2021/22 season is the third year in which Amazon Prime Video has the rights to some Premier League fixtures.
+The 2024/25 season is the sixth year in which Amazon Prime Video has the rights to some Premier League fixtures.

 Six months of Amazon Prime for free